Skip to content

 15. PVA Sponges

 PVA sponges are formed of synthetic material that prevents both mildew & mold.
-PVA sponge is ideal to use for absorption than a regular sponge or sheet.
-It has high absorption power and therefore provides a fast and efficient drying process.
+A PVA sponge is ideal for absorption compared to a regular sponge or sheet.
+It has high absorption power and, therefore, provides a fast and efficient drying process.
 On all surfaces, it eliminates water spots.
-The PVA sponge expands while absorption and dry during compression.
+The PVA sponge expands during absorption and dries during compression.

-The aim of the article is to simplify the classification of abrasives.
-It gives you a brief explanation of every type of abrasive along with their applications as well.
-This article will save your time and the efforts you put into research work to find the right kind of abrasive.
+The article aims to simplify the classification of abrasives.
+It gives you a brief explanation of every type of abrasive, along with their applications as well.
+This article will save you time and the effort you put into research work to find the right type of abrasive.

 Previous article Hook and loop discs and it's Advantages